JBarbosa07/Battle-Simulator-Game/README.md

 could be used in place of the duplicate code
 * The similar menu methods were combined into a single menu managing method, that based on a given string key will give a corresponding menu (e.g. if the key is "manage" then the method displays the manage menu)
+* Main was cleaned up to only instantiate a new BattleSimulator and a new BattleSimulator GUI- the GUI set up was put into a BattleSimulatorGUI class which instantiated a MainMenuGUI class (where the rest of the GUI code is handled)
 * Created three sub menus for BattleSimulator: CharacterCreator, CharacterManager, and CombatSystem, which each handle a different area of the BattleSimulator.
 A bidirectional relationship was established between the BattleSimulator and each sub menu so that they each keep track of the same character list.